HenrikBengtsson/jottr.org-blogdown/content/post/2019-01-10-parallelize-a-for-loop.md

   y[[ii]] <- tmp
 }
 ```
-When run, this will give in the following result:
+When run, this will give us the following result:
 ```r
 > str(y)
 List of 5